yandex/mapkit-ios-demo/README.md

 ## Project structures

-There are two iOS projects in the repository:
+There are three iOS projects in the repository:

 1. [__`MapkitSamples`__](mapkit-samples): Contains several iOS applications with sample code in Swift, all of which are demonstrated in the MapKit SDK Tutorials documentation.